Singapore GP: 2013 F1 season calendar released to teams

 Sixteen of the races are 'back-to-back' events on consecutive weekends.

-called the Grand Prix Of America, is one of three subject to confirmation alongside the races in Singapore and South Korea.
+The New Jersey race, called the Grand Prix Of America, is one of three subject to confirmation alongside the races in Singapore and South Korea.

 The British Grand Prix is listed as 30 June, a week earlier than this year.

 Singapore is in the middle of negotiations over a new contract, but BBC Sport understands it will definitely take place next year as the South-East Asian city state effectively has two more years to run on its current deal.

 The race made its debut in 2008 with a five-year contract until 2012, but it is said to include a clause that dictates that if Singapore wants to end the deal it must do two more years.

 A statement from the organisers said: "We are in the process of negotiating a possible renewal of the agreement and the outcome will be announced once discussions are complete."

 The question marks over New Jersey and Korea are more serious.

 F1 boss Bernie Ecclestone has himself expressed doubts that the New Jersey organisers will get the track, which features the Manhattan skyline as a backdrop, ready in time.